lordpretzel/mu4e-views/README.md

 ### Define custom views

-To define a new view, you need at the minum create a function `my-view-func(html msg win)` that uses window `win` to show the message. `html` is the name of a file storing `html` text of the message.
-If `mu4e-views-inject-email-information-into-html` is `t` then `mu4e-views` injects a header into the html code to show some basic information about the email (e.g., sender, attachments, ...). `msg` is a `mu4e` internal message object.
+To define a new view, you need to write a function `my-view-func(html msg win)` that uses window `win` to show the message. `html` is the name of a file storing `html` text of the message.
+If `mu4e-views-inject-email-information-into-html` is `t` then `mu4e-views` injects a header into the html code to show some basic information about the email (e.g., sender, attachments, ...). `msg` is a `mu4e` internal message plist.
 You can use it to extract additional information about the email to be shown.
 Please refer to the  [mu4e](https://www.djcbsoftware.nl/code/mu/mu4e.html) and `mu4e-views` source code to see how this works.

 To make `mu4e-views` aware of your new view method add it to `mu4e-views-view-commands` giving it a user-facing name.
 The format is `(cons name plist)`.
 Methods that do not show the email in emacs should set `:no-view-window t` which instructs `mu4e-views` to not create a window for viewing the email.
-For example, the browser methods does this.
+For example, the browser method does this.
 Furthermore, if your method does not need `m4ue-views` to generate the message as an html file then use `:view-function-only-msg t`.
 In this case your function should have the signature `(msg win)`.
-Any view methods needs to set `:viewfunc` to a function `my-view-func(html msg win)` and needs to provide a function `:is-view-window-p` with signature `(window)` that returns `t` if `window` is the window your message uses for showing the email.
+Any view methods needs to set `:viewfunc`.
+Views that use windows (`:no-view-window` is not set) need to provide a function `:is-view-window-p` with signature `(window)` that returns `t` if `window` is the window your method uses for showing the email.
 Optionally, you can also set `:create-view-window` if the window you use for showing messages needs some initial setup before the asynchronous `mu4e` method for viewing an email is called (whose callback will indirectly call your `:viewfunc`).
 For example, the method below shows the raw html code of messages.

 ~~~elisp
 (defun mu4e-views-view-raw-html (html msg win)